-Contested Divorce Attorneys & Lawyers
+Contested Divorce Lawyers & Divorce Attorneys

 If you need a divorce, but you and your spouse cannot come to an agreement, then you need to hire an experienced Alabama divorce lawyer to file your contested divorce.
 A contested divorce is simply any divorce that is filed without an agreement already being reached by the spouses.
 Filing for divorce is a way to work through the process in an orderly manner that is supervised by the court system.
 The court will not allow your spouse to harass you or hide from the process and getting it filed usually results in an agreement being reached by the parties at some point.
 In rare cases, no agreement can be reached and at some point a trial is necessary.
 If you live in Birmingham, Montgomery, Prattville, Calera, Pelham, Alabaster, Jasper, Cullman, Gardendale, Bessemer, Madison, Huntsville, Decatur, Athens, Gadsden, Anniston, Leeds, Moody, Talladega, or anywhere else in Central or Northern Alabama then call us today to speak with our local contested divorce lawyer.